DataDog/documentation/content/en/opentelemetry/agent/_index.md

 ## Overview

-The Datadog Agent with embedded OpenTelemetry (OTel) Collector is an open source Collector distribution that combines the flexibility of OpenTelemetry with the comprehensive observability capabilities of Datadog.
+The Datadog Agent with embedded OpenTelemetry (OTel) Collector is an open source solution that combines the flexibility of OpenTelemetry with the comprehensive observability capabilities of Datadog.
 This integrated solution includes:

-- A curated set of [OpenTelemetry components](#included-components) optimized for performance and reliability with Datadog
+- A curated set of [OpenTelemetry components](#included-components) optimized for performance and reliability with Datadog, with ability to add additional components of your choosing
 - Full data collection and processing capabilities of the Datadog Agent for seamless integration and robust monitoring
 - Built-in Datadog pipelines and extensions designed to deliver the best onboarding experience